benhaim23/Letter_of_endorsements/README.md

 # Letter of Endorsements

 ## Overview
-This repository contains letters of endorsement for Mark Benhaim, showcasing the recommendations he has received from educators, colleagues, and industry professionals.
-These letters attest to Mark's skills, achievements, and potential in the fields of data science and cryptocurrency.
+This repository contains letters of endorsement for my work, showcasing the recommendations I've received from educators, colleagues, and industry professionals.
+These letters attest to my skills, achievements, and potential in the fields of data science and cryptocurrency.

 ## Featured Letter